turbot/terraform-provider-pipes/docs/resources/connection.md

 - `handle` - (Required) A friendly identifier for your connection, and must be unique across your connections.
 - `plugin` - (Required) The name of the plugin.
 - `config` - (Optional) Configuration for the connection.
+- `config_sensitive_wo` - (Optional) Write-only sensitive configuration for the connection.
+Values are not stored in state; use this for secrets such as access keys and tokens.
+- `config_sensitive_wo_version` - (Optional) Integer to indicate a new version of the write-only sensitive configuration.
+Increment this when only sensitive values change so Terraform can detect updates.
 - `organization` - (Optional) An organization ID or handle to create the connection in.

 For each connection resource, additional arguments are supported based on the plugin it uses.
 For instance, if creating a connection that uses the Zendesk plugin, the [Zendesk configuration arguments](https://hub.steampipe.io/plugins/turbot/zendesk#configuration) should be used in the connection: